 HPLC is the abbreviation of high-performance liquid chromatography.
-It is some kind of chromatographic analysis technology and used to separate the mixtures to confirm and quantize the proportion of each composition.
+It is some kind of chromatographic analysis technology used to separate the mixtures to confirm and quantize the proportion of each composition.
 Basically, HPLC depends on the pump to pressure the samples and makes them go through the HPLC columns that are filled with adsorbing materials.
 As a result, each component of the samples can be separated.
 In general, HPLC is mostly applied in biological chemistry and analytical chemistry.

-In the 1960s, as the gas chromatography technology had limitations on the analysis of the organics with high boiling points.
-In order to separate the macromolecular substances that are difficult to be gasified, such as protein and nucleic acid, the classical liquid chromatography was introduced to the theories and methods of gas chromatography.
+In the 1960s, gas chromatography technology had limitations on the analysis of organics with high boiling points.
+In order to separate the macromolecular substances that are difficult to be gasified, such as protein and nucleic acid, classical liquid chromatography was introduced to the theories and methods of gas chromatography.
 At the end of the 1960s, Kirkland and other scientists invented the first HPLC instrument in the world and thus opened the era of HPLC.

-As a whole, HPLC uses stationary phases with smaller grain sizes to fill in the HPLC columns, increases the numbers of the column plates and drives the stationary phases with high pressure, which can make the separation finish within only hours or even dozens of minutes.
+As a whole, HPLC uses stationary phases with smaller grain sizes to fill in the HPLC columns, increases the numbers of the column plates, and drives the stationary phases with high pressure, which can make the separation finish within only hours or even dozens of minutes.

 The Principles of Using HPLC Columns

 In general, HPLC technology uses all kinds of interaction forces to separate the mixtures.
 These interaction forces are mostly some kind of non-covalent properties between the analytes and the HPLC columns.
 When using the HPLC columns, the liquid samples that are to be detected will be injected into the HPLC columns at different times.
 Through pressure moving in the stationary phases, as the interaction forces between different substances in the samples and the stationary phases are different, the substances will leave the HPLC columns in sequence.
 The laboratory workers will get different peak signals by using the detectors, and each peak point represents one kind of chemical compound.
-Finally, through analyzing and comparing the signals, we can judge the substances that are contained in the samples to be detected.
+Finally, by analyzing and comparing the signals, we can judge the substances that are contained in the samples to be detected.

 Good Separation Effect